 San Juan is home to some excellent bars and nightlife.
-If you’re looking for the best places to drink in San Juan, we have a comprehensive list below.
-From dive bars and local hang outs to cocktails and beer, you definitely won’t go thirsty in San Juan.
+If you’re visiting Puerto Rico and are looking for the best places to drink in San Juan, we have a comprehensive list below.
+From dive bars and local hangouts to cocktails and beer, you definitely won’t go thirsty in San Juan.

 San Juan Nightlife: The Best Bars in San Juan

 San Juan Nightlight and Bars